mbfoss/ezpick.nvim/README.md

 | `help_tags` | `:help` tags from the runtimepath |
 | `spell_suggest` | Spelling suggestions for the word under the cursor |

-The four location sources (`lsp_definitions`, `lsp_declarations`,
+Notes:

+- `lsp_definitions`, `lsp_declarations`, `lsp_implementations` and
-`lsp_implementations`, `lsp_type_definitions`) jump straight to their target when the server answers with exactly one. `lsp_workspace_symbols` asks the server once with an empty query and filters the answer locally; servers that refuse an empty query return nothing. `lsp_incoming_calls` lands on each call site inside the caller, while `lsp_outgoing_calls` lands on each callee's own definition. `colorschemes` applies each scheme as the cursor moves over it and restores the original one if the picker is closed without a choice.
+  `lsp_type_definitions` jump straight to their target on a single result.
+- `lsp_workspace_symbols` asks the server once with an empty query and filters locally; servers that refuse an empty query return nothing.
+- `lsp_incoming_calls` lands on each call site inside the caller;
+  `lsp_outgoing_calls` lands on each callee's definition.
+- `colorschemes` applies each scheme as the cursor moves and restores the original one if the picker is closed without a choice.
-`command_history` and `search_history` put the chosen entry back on the command line unexecuted, ready to edit.
+- `command_history` and `search_history` put the chosen entry back on the command line unexecuted.

-`resume` reopens the previous picker with its last query and cursor position, without re-running the source's setup step.
+- `resume` reopens the previous picker with its last query and cursor position, without re-running the source's setup step.

 ### Keys inside a picker <!-- tag: keys -->